Tag

 How to filter spam messages on iPhone

 You can automatically filter out messages from unknown senders — those not in your contacts list.
 Filtered messages will still appear in the Messages app, but they’ll be grouped into their own folder.
-You can also disable notifications for messages from unknown senders so they won’t disturb you or light up a badge on your Messages app icon.
+You can also disable for messages from unknown senders so they won’t disturb you or light up a badge on your Messages app icon.
 Here’s how to set this up:

 Step 1: Open the Settings app on your iPhone.